 Overview

 A browser session represents a single browser instance running in the cloud.
-It’s the fundamental building block of Browserbase, providing an isolated environment for your web automation tasks.Creating a Session
+It’s the fundamental building block of Browserbase, providing an isolated environment for your web automation tasks.Looking for serverless automation?
+Functions automatically create and manage sessions for you, letting you deploy browser automation as API-invokable functions without manual session management.

 Browser sessions are created through the Sessions API, which gives you full control over configuration and features.
-After creation, you’ll receive a connection URL to use with your preferred automation framework.The create session API is rate limited based on your plan’s concurrent session
+After creation, you’ll receive a connection URL to use with your preferred automation framework.- Node.js

 Configuration Options